 Housing in Comoros varies from two-room structures covered with palm leaves to multilevel buildings made of stone and coral.
 The part of the house at street level often serves as a shop or warehouse, but in earlier times that level housed slaves or servants.
 Some Western-style houses, with indoor bathrooms and kitchens, also exist.
 Because of the practice of “matrilocality”—a societal custom where the offspring of a family reside with their mother—females often remain part of their mother’s household, even after marriage.
 This is owing in part to the practice of polygamy, as well as the traditional need for Comorian men to travel away from their communities in search of work.
 The family home can be expanded, or a separate structure can be built for a woman to inhabit with her children.

 There is a big scope for eventual further credit facilities from private banks/financial institutions to improve on those houses.
-In the absence of affordable dwellings supplied by the market, a consortium from Iran has proposed to construct 5 000 housing units throughout the three islands over a period of four years.
+In the absence of affordable dwellings supplied by the market, a consortium from Iran has proposed to construct 5 000 housing units throughout the three islands over a period of four years as a follow up of the Habitat programme.

-While poverty remains pervasive in Comoros and the housing standard is elementary, on the other hand, the market for Comoros up market properties has been growing in recent years.
+While poverty remains pervasive in Comoros and the housing standard is basic, on the other hand, the market for Comoros up-market properties has been growing in recent years.

 The growth in residential and commercial property ownership is the result of several trends including international aid, increased tourism and the nation’s relationship with France.
-Investors and business owners who want property in Comoros need to keep these trends in mind before taking the plunge.
 The purchase price of a three bedroom semi-detached house in Comoros can range from US$131 000 to US$700 000.
-Rental of a three bedroom apartment, if available, is between US$1 000 and US$1 500 per month.
+Rental of a three-bedroom apartment, if available, is between US$1 000 and US$1 500 per month.
 The Comoros’s Economic Citizenship Act, passed in 2008 allows the country to grant nationality to foreigners who make a substantial amount of investment in the country.
 This adds to the speculative strategies on the part of the few property developers who operate on the market.
 Although most of the housing units in Comoros are rudimentary, they are privately owned.

-The World Bank’s 2016 Doing Business Report ranks Comoros at the 122nd position for registering property.
+The World Bank’s 2016 Doing Business Report ranks Comoros at the 90th position for registering property up from 120th in 2016 showing a marked improvement.

 Housing Policy and Regulations